thomasjo/atom-overrides/README.md

 `apm install editor-redux` from the command line.

 ## Usage
-For the time being you need to manually create and edit the settings file, which is currently hardcoded to `<atom-config-dir>/redux.cson`;
+The quickest way to tweak your overrides is to the menu item `Packages->Editor Redux->Open Your Overrides`.
-in OS X resolves to `~/.atom/redux.cson`.
+For the time being, the path to the overrides file is currently hardcoded to `<atom-config-dir>/overrides.cson`.

 Until the scope cascade feature has been implemented, the scope name of the grammar you wish to override editor settings for needs to be an exact match.